opentok/misc-opentok-accelerators/iOS/README.md

 #### Initialization methods

-The following `ScreenShareView` methods are used to initialize the text chat features so the client can send and receive text messages.
+The following `ScreenShareView` methods are used to initialize the screensharing with annotations features so the client can share their screen.

 | Feature        | Methods  |
 | ------------- | ------------- |